emaada/shellex-custom_shell/README.md

 ## Acknowledgements

-This assignment used assistance from AI tools for debugging,comment formatting and testing guidance.
+This assignment used assistance from AI tools for debugging, comment formatting and testing guidance.

 AI tools used:
 - ChatGPT (OpenAI): tests generated for debugging and comment grammar verified.